cakephp/docs/en/tutorials-and-examples/bookmarks/authentication.rst

 Enabling Registrations
 ======================

-When you are logged out, if you try to visit ``/users/add`` you will be kicked to the login page.
+If you aren't logged in and you try to visit ``/users/add`` you will be kicked to the login page.
 We should fix that as we'll if we want people to sign up for our application.
 In the ``UsersController`` add the following::